 Gustavus Adophus, King of Sweden, is widely heralded in military circles as one of the greatest military commanders of all time.
-He is credited as the “father of modern warfare” through his innovative use of combat arms, the integration of multiple branches (infantry, cavalry, artillery, reconnaissance) under a unified command, to achieve military success.
-He is less widely known for his role as the father of modern military discipline.
-Legal scholars commonly trace the British and American disciplinary codes to Adolphus’ Articles of War of 1621.
-Though most prominent scholars credit him with inventing his military code from scratch, it is more likely, as others argue, that he should be credited instead for being a student of history and synthesizing centuries of efforts before his time into a disciplinary code that contributed to the transformation of a weak army into one of the most effective fighting force of its time.
+He is credited as the “father of modern warfare” through his innovative use of combined arms, the integration of multiple branches (in his day, infantry, cavalry, artillery, and reconnaissance) under a unified command, to achieve military success.
+He is less widely known for his role as the father of the modern military disciplinary/criminal code.
+Legal scholars commonly trace the British and American codes to Adolphus’ Articles of War of 1621.
+Though most prominent scholars credit him with inventing his military code from scratch, it is more likely, as others have proposed, that he should be credited instead for being a student of history and synthesizing centuries of efforts before his time into a disciplinary code that contributed to the transformation of a weak army into one of the most effective fighting force of its time.

 Though no Gustavus Adolphus the Great, I became fascinated with the history of military discipline during my clerkship at the United States Court of Appeals for the Armed Forces.
 This only grew after I began to interact with military society through my role as a judge advocate.
 So, this blog serves multiple purposes for me.